cogment/cogment-doc/docs/guide/tutorial/2-random-player.md

 ## Implementing the rules of the game

-In the `rps` directory, the `environment` directory contains the python implementation for the eponymous service.
+In the `rps` folder, the `environment` folder contains the python implementation for the eponymous service.
 Similarly to the actor's service, you will find a few files here.

 Open `main.py` and take a look at the initial content.